gchein/rate-limited-notification-service-go/README.md

   make test_db_prepare
   ```

-After you ran the command above for preparing the database, run the command below to run the actual tests:
+After you ran at least once the command above for preparing the database, run the command below to run the actual tests:

   ```sh
   make test